handeabhishek111/2048-CardGame/README.md

 ###  In this game main focus is creating your 2048 nft game cards by playing the 2048 game and scoring as high as possible.
 Then you can duel with other players for a staking amount which you would get doubled if your nft game card has higher scores than your opponent.

-Showcase link for the project in EthGlobal NFTHack 2022 hackathon:  https://showcase.ethglobal.com/nfthack2022/nft-game-card
+Showcase link for the project in EthGlobal Road to Web3 hackathon:  https://showcase.ethglobal.co/roadtoweb3/2048-cardgame